Must Read: The Phoenix Project

 If you’re wondering how DevOps can help you because “you live in the real world, man,” this is a good read that’ll give you some ideas along those lines!
 I’ve seen Gene speak at everywhere from AppSec USA to South by Southwest Interactive to DevOpsDays to Velocity… Go read the testimonials from everyone from Cockroft to Humble to even yours truly and then buy the book!

-3 comments on “Must Read: The Phoenix Project
+3 responses to “Must Read: The Phoenix Project

 Ernest did a great writeup here and I also wrote my own review on my personal blog > http://blog.wickett.me/post/44938190366/book-review-of-the-phoenix-project